BroadleafCommerce/BroadleafCommerce/CONTRIBUTING.md

 1. Requests should be based off of the 'develop' branch if you want to target the next Broadleaf release.
 To target older versions of Broadleaf, use the corresponding branch (version 3.0.x should use 'BroadleafCommerce-3.0.x', version 2.2.x should be based off of the 'BroadleafCommerce-2.2.x' branch, etc).
 2. Try to match the Broadleaf code styles as closely as possible
-    > Of particular importance is our ordering of imports.
-The package prefix ordering of class imports that we configure in our IDEs is:

-        1. org
-        2. com
-        3. java
-        4. javax
+    > Broadleaf Eclipse code formatter: http://f.cl.ly/items/1P3X2a2E1n1e3d3S3g3L/Broadleaf%20Eclipse%20Formatter.xml

+3. **Use spaces and not tabs for indentation**
-3. Provide comments on non-obvious code functionality
+4. Provide comments on non-obvious code functionality
-4. Ensure that all tests successfully pass with Maven (`mvn test` passes all tests)
+5. Ensure that all tests successfully pass with Maven (`mvn test` passes all tests)

 ### How to send a pull request
 All of us at Broadleaf rely heavily on [Jrebel](http://zeroturnaround.com/software/jrebel/) to speed up our development.
 Our normal development cycle is: